fmw/vix/README.rst

         soy/feed.soy

-Now start the repl in the clojurescript/script directory and compile the client-side code (remember to change the pathname from "/home/fmw/clj/vix" to wherever you stored the vix directory)::
+Now start the repl in the clojurescript/script directory and compile the client-side code (remember to change the path name from "/home/fmw/clj/vix" to wherever you stored the vix directory)::

     cd ~/clj/clojurescript